 - Add all the spice powders one by one – turmeric powder, red chili powder, coriander powder, asafoetida (hing) and garam masala powder.

 - On a medium-low heat or medium heat stirring often sauté the whole masala mixture until the fat starts leaving the sides of the masala base.
+This masala paste will become glossy, thicken and leave the sides of the pan.

 - Using a slotted spoon or a strainer remove the beans and add them to the masala.